ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 The basic idea is still the same: we're still patching the *AmsiScanBuffer()* function to short-circuit its functionality.
 In this case, we're going to simply redirect execution to the RET instruction at the end of *AmsiScanBuffer()* whenever it gets invoked.
 The function will return instantly with a default return value of 0.

+If you want more background on that, check out the previous article linked above.

 The way we're going to execute that patch is different, however.
-We're going to use hardware breakpoints to intercept *AmsiScanBuffer()*, a technique I can't take credit for but learned about from an article in [VXUnderground Black Mass Halloween 2022](https://vx-underground.org/Papers/Other/VXUG%20Zines).
+We're going to use hardware breakpoints to intercept *AmsiScanBuffer()*, a technique I can't take credit for.
+I learned about it from an article in [VXUnderground Black Mass Halloween 2022](https://vx-underground.org/Papers/Other/VXUG%20Zines).

 The basic idea works as follows: